-took away our sin.
-Through baptism, we

-declare that we accept His redemption of our

-sins and our inherited original sin is forgiven.

-The sentence of death (which was given to Adam and

-Eve and all their descendants) is lifted from us,

-and our nature, which was corrupted by the

-sin which we inherited, is renewed.
+S pun-Jesus on the cross, He took away our sin.
+S. Through baptism, we declare that we accept His redemption to our sins and our inherited original sin is forgiven.
+The sentence of death (which was given to Adam and Eve and all their descendants) is lifted from us, and our nature, which was corrupted by the sin which we inherited, is renewed.